silverstripe/cwp/docs/en/02_Features.md/solr_search.md

 task at http://mysite.cwp.govt.nz/div/tasks/Solr_Configure.
 It's not necessary to run Solr_Reindex in order for changes in synonyms to take effect.

+## Highlighting

+By default, search term highlighting is enabled within the CWP recipe.
+For any term set in the search parameter `Search` you can invoke the field method `ContextSummary` on any property to return highlighted results for that property.

+E.g. this will highlight terms in the `Content` field

+	<div>$Content.ContextSummary</div>

+Solr also returns a set of highlighted terms via the `excerpt` property on results, although this is not specific to any field.
+Take note that this field may contain HTML content, and does not have default styles.

+	<div>$Excerpt</div>

+It is recommended to use `ContextSummary` in most cases as it is more likely to give content encoded appropriately for the field type.

 ## Searching within documents

 <div class="notice" markdown='1'>This feature requires cwp recipe 1.1.0 or above</div>